 Recurring drought, decades of conflict and lack of infrastructure have left the economy in a fragile state.

-Despite significant progress, 857,000 people of a population of 7.5 million still live in a situation of acute food crisis and require urgent, livesaving humanitarian assistance.
+Despite significant progress, over 700,000 people of a population of 10.5 million still live in a situation of acute food crisis and require urgent, livesaving humanitarian assistance.

-Moreover, about 960,000 Somali refugees have fled to Kenya, Ethiopia, Yemen and Uganda, while 1.1 million people remain displaced in Somalia.
+Moreover, about 1 million Somali refugees have fled to Kenya, Ethiopia, Yemen and Uganda, while 1.1 million people remain displaced in Somalia.

 Though it’s not easy to work in Somalia, over the last 40 years we have nurtured partnerships with local Somali civil society organizations to provide emergency relief and development.
-Through our partners, we are currently able to reach more than 1.6 million people, reaching from Somaliland, to Puntland, to Central and Southern Somalia.
+Through our partners, we have been able to reach more than 1.6 million people since January 2014, from Somaliland, to Puntland, to Central and Southern Somalia.

 Oxfam’s work in Somalia